 Again, they wouldn't let that happen.

-There's been nobody that has died, thank God, in the United States, from the coronavirus.
+There's been nobody that has died, thank God, in the United States from the coronavirus.

-If you want some perspective, uh, in 2017, 61,000 people in the United States died from the flu.
+If you want some perspective, in 2017, 61,000 people in the United States died from the flu.

 If you want perspective, around 100 people sadly die every day from car wrecks.

-And the promise we see out of Israel and our own scientists here are extraordinarily promising.
+You know, the world is not coming to an end, and the promise we see out of Israel and our own scientists here are extraordinarily promising.

-Trials may begin in April and Israel thinks they might actually have the vaccine.
+Trials may begin in April, and Israel thinks they might actually have the vaccine.

 That's how quickly scientists can work, how great our medical professionals are.

-It's almost a dirty word.
+It's almost a dirty word, one that connotes conspiracy theory.

 Will we ever get the truth about the Benghazi massacre?